Government of New York (state)

-The Government of the State of New York, headquartered at the New York State Capitol in Albany, encompasses the administrative structure of the U.S. state of New York, as established by the state's constitution.
+The government of the State of New York, headquartered at the New York State Capitol in Albany, encompasses the administrative structure of the US state of New York, as established by the state's constitution.
 Analogously to the US federal government, it is composed of three branches: executive, legislative, and judicial.
 The head of the executive is the governor.
-The Legislature consists of the Senate and the Assembly.
+The legislature consists of the Senate and the Assembly.
 The Unified Court System consists of the Court of Appeals and lower courts.
 The state is also divided into counties, cities, towns, and villages, which are all municipal corporations with their own government.